rufus-lang/rufus/doc/spec.md

 Tokens form the vocabulary of the Rufus language.
 There are four classes: identifiers, keywords, operators and punctuation, and literals.
 White space, formed from spaces (`U+0020`) and horizontal tabs (`U+0009`) is ignored except as it separates tokens that would otherwise combine into a single token.
+Also, a newline or end of file may trigger the insertion of a [semicolon](#semicolon).
 While breaking the input into tokens, the next token is the longest sequence of characters that form a valid token.

+### Semicolons

+The formal grammar uses semicolons `;` as terminators in a number of productions.
+Rufus programs may omit most of these semicolons using the following two rules:

+1. When the input is broken into tokens, a semicolon is automatically inserted into the token stream immediately after a line's final token if that token
+   is:
+   - An identifier.
+   - A `bool`, `int`, `float` or `string` literal.
+   - One of the punctuation `)` or `}`.
+2. To allow complex statements to occupy a single line, a semicolon may be omitted before a closing `)` or `}`.

+To reflect idiomatic use, code examples in this document elide semicolons using these rules.

 ### Identifiers